 I’m going to be completely honest and tell you that from about the 2nd day of having this box, up until this past weekend, I thought I knew what I was doing.
 I even was a doll and spent way too much time working on it.
 Had all the pieces laid out, and went to do the final step this weekend and it just was not what I was going for.
 Wasn’t looking good and there was no clear way to salvage it.

-cry to talk to my husband and I spotted a pile of wood I had cut from a pallet earlier this summer.
-I knew instantly what I was doing and the whole project was said and done in less than an hour.
+As soon as I saw the pallet wood, I knew instantly what I was doing and the whole project was said and done in less than an hour.
 Seriously, this was so easy and cheap and I’m just loving the way it turned out!
 So, I present, my pallet wood jewelry holders!

 For one piece, I took the stencil and a colored pencil and put a little accent on the one corner.